soldotno/react-abtest/README.md

 ## Usage

-You can either automatically render a component based on the group placement or you can get the group the user is placed and choose how to handle it yourself.
+You can either automatically render a component based on the group placement or you can get the group the user is placed in and choose how to handle it yourself.

 ### Render a component